bitnet-io/bitnet-core/README.md

 * https://github.com/bitnet-io/bitnet-core/releases
  # required to build beforehand and afterhand
  ```
+ network time protocol daemon for computer system clock to be in sync or there will be header errors
- outbound port and inbound port access to 8333 in a firewall from the default port set)
+ outbound port and inbound port access to 8333 in a firewall from the default port set

- (bitnet.conf must be in the data-dir located in /home/user/.bitnet or /root/.bitnet once
+ bitnet.conf must be in the data-dir located in /home/user/.bitnet or /root/.bitnet once
- built or the wallet wont have addnodes for connectivity)
+ built or the wallet wont have addnodes for connectivity linux systems require boost, qt5,

- (linux systems require boost, qt5, libdb-cxx-5.3-dev and a few other packages provided by the (build-deps.sh scripts)
+ libdb-cxx-5.3-dev and a few other packages provided by the (build-deps.sh scripts

+ ntpd, port 8333, and dependicies from the build-deps.sh for a particular running system
+ ntpd can be set as following on most linux systems same goes for time systems on windows must
+ be synchornized to a network time protocol network time update server

+ apt or yum install ntpsec or ntpd
+ systemctl enable ntpd
+ systemctl start ntpd
+ ntpdate
 ```

 * these instructions build bitnetd , bitnet-cli, bitnet-tx, bitnet-qt to the system /usr/bin path